Skip to content

 What Should an Entity Node Represent?

-To decide which aspects of your domain should be modeled as an entity is ultimately a design decision and up to the developer.
+Determining which aspects of your domain should be modeled as an entity is a design decision left to the developer.

 Generally speaking, the following concepts are great examples of entity nodes: